osvaldopina/linkbuilder/docs.md

 Variable name

 * `String value()`
-SpEL expression that will be evaluated to be used in the substitution of the variable
+SpEL expression that will be evaluated and its value used in the substitution of the variable

 It is important to note that when the template has a variable that is not set in a `@Variable` the effect is the same as when the variable's `when()` property is evaluated as false.